aurora-is-near/one-click-sdk-go/docs/GetExecutionStatusResponse.md

 NewGetExecutionStatusResponseWithDefaults instantiates a new GetExecutionStatusResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCorrelationId

+`func (o *GetExecutionStatusResponse) GetCorrelationId() string`

+GetCorrelationId returns the CorrelationId field if non-nil, zero value otherwise.

+### GetCorrelationIdOk

+`func (o *GetExecutionStatusResponse) GetCorrelationIdOk() (*string, bool)`

+GetCorrelationIdOk returns a tuple with the CorrelationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCorrelationId

+`func (o *GetExecutionStatusResponse) SetCorrelationId(v string)`

+SetCorrelationId sets CorrelationId field to given value.

 ### GetQuoteResponse